 (b) The burden of proof in an action to vacate the recognition is on the moving party.
 The moving party must request the vacation on the basis of fraud, duress, or material mistake of fact.
 The legal responsibilities in existence at the time of an action to vacate, including child support obligations, may not be suspended during the proceeding, except for good cause shown.

-The commissioner of human services shall prepare a form for the recognition of parentage under this section.
+(a) The commissioner of human services shall prepare a form for the recognition of parentage under this section.
 In preparing the form, the commissioner shall consult with the individuals specified in subdivision 6.
-The recognition form must be drafted so that the force and effect of the recognition, the alternatives to executing a recognition, and the benefits and responsibilities of establishing paternity are clear and understandable.
-The form must include a notice regarding the finality of a recognition and the revocation procedure under subdivision 2.
-The form must include a provision for each parent to verify that the parent has read or viewed the educational materials prepared by the commissioner of human services describing the recognition of paternity.
-The individual providing the form to the parents for execution shall provide oral notice of the rights, responsibilities, and alternatives to executing the recognition.
-Notice may be provided by audiotape, videotape, or similar means.
-Each parent must receive a copy of the recognition.
+The recognition form must be drafted so that the force and effect of the recognition, the alternatives to executing a recognition, the benefits and responsibilities of establishing paternity, and the limitations of the recognition of parentage for purposes of exercising and enforcing custody or parenting time are clear and understandable.

 The commissioner of human services shall prepare educational materials for new and prospective parents that describe the benefits and effects of establishing paternity.
 The materials must include a description and comparison of the procedures for establishment of paternity through a recognition of parentage under this section and an adjudication of paternity under sections 257.51 to 257.74.
 The commissioner shall consider the use of innovative audio or visual approaches to the presentation of the materials to facilitate understanding and presentation.
 In preparing the materials, the commissioner shall consult with child advocates and support workers, battered women's advocates and advocates for domestic abuse victims, social service providers, educators, attorneys, hospital representatives, and people who work with parents in making decisions related to paternity.
 The commissioner shall consult with representatives of communities of color.
 On and after January 1, 1994, the commissioner shall make the materials available without cost to hospitals, requesting agencies, and other persons for distribution to new parents.

-Hospitals that provide obstetric services and the state registrar of vital statistics shall distribute the educational materials and recognition of parentage forms prepared by the commissioner of human services to new parents, shall assist parents in understanding the recognition of parentage form, including following the provisions for notice under subdivision 5, shall provide notary services for parents who complete the recognition of parentage form, and shall timely file the completed recognition of parentage form with the Office of Vital Records unless otherwise instructed by the Office of Vital Records.
+Hospitals that provide obstetric services and the state registrar of vital records shall distribute the educational materials and recognition of parentage forms prepared by the commissioner of human services to new parents, shall assist parents in understanding the recognition of parentage form, including following the provisions for notice under subdivision 5, shall provide notary services for parents who complete the recognition of parentage form, and shall timely file the completed recognition of parentage form with the Office of Vital Records unless otherwise instructed by the Office of Vital Records.

-If the state registrar of vital statistics receives more than one recognition of parentage for the same child, the registrar shall notify both signatories on each recognition that the recognition is no longer final and that each man has only a presumption of paternity under section 257.55, subdivision 1.
+If the state registrar of vital records receives more than one recognition of parentage for the same child, the registrar shall notify both signatories on each recognition that the recognition is no longer final and that each man has only a presumption of paternity under section 257.55, subdivision 1.

-Copyright © 2014 by the Revisor of Statutes, State of Minnesota.
+Copyright © 2016 by the Revisor of Statutes, State of Minnesota.
 All rights reserved.